Homeschool Stem: Underwater Adventures: Submarine Unit Study

 Challenge your older kids to research and construct replicas of different submarine styles with this STEM challenge.
 This is a great opportunity for students to practice their design and critical thinking skills.

-This submarine in a bottle is simple to make, and makes an excellent sensory or calm-down bottle.
-You can add your own twist on it by adding a variety of ocean-themed accessories.
+This submarine in a bottle is simple to make and makes an excellent sensory or calm-down bottle.
+You can add your own twist to it by adding a variety of ocean-themed accessories.
 Consider also adding blue and green glitter or sequins, and you can cut out your own simple sea creatures from craft foam.